MorganFxrmer/COMP3932_Synoptic_Project/README.md

    - Click **Stop** to halt the capture process
    - Monitor the Fatigue Meter, Form Analysis, and Trainer Recommendations panels for real-time feedback

-**Log Files:**
-- The application generates a `latency_log.txt` file in the project root to record performance metrics
-- Ensure write permissions in the project directory to avoid errors

 ## Compiling to Android APK with Buildozer

 To compile the application into an Android APK, use Buildozer.
 This process requires a Linux environment (Ubuntu recommended) or a Linux-based Docker container.
 Follow these steps: